[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 They need to make it the best possible experience for them.
 They need to know what will result in more engagement and time on site and act accordingly.

 While Facebook answers to stockholders, these investors also understand that the platform loses value if users abandon it or spend less time on the site.
 More users and more time on site means more data and more powerful ways to target advertising.

 If users don’t come first, the value of advertising plummets.
 Advertisers will spend less money on those ads and Facebook’s investors would not be happy.

-At the moment, there is no more powerful way to reach your target audience through advertising, and the reason for that is because there are well more than 1 Billion insanely active and engaged users on the site.
+At the moment, there is no more powerful way to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More your target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More through advertising, and the reason for that is because there are well more than 1 Billion insanely active and engaged users on the site.